 Why you want to rank on Google in the UAE

 The UAE is the 2nd most important online market in the GCC.
-Due to the high GDP per capita of 36,284 USD per year and the culture of shopping the UAE is an ideal target for your online marketing efforts.
-The UAE is unique in that is both the center of much of the business that is done in the Arab world while at the same time being a country with more expats than locals living within its borders.
+Due to the high GDP per capita of 44,315 USD per year and the culture of shopping the UAE is an ideal target for your online marketing efforts.
+The UAE is unique in that it is the center of much of the business that is done in the Arab world while at the same time being a country with more ex-pats than locals living within its borders.
 It has a population of just over 10 million people.

 How the UAE is different from other Arab countries online

 - Most of the country is made up of expats.

 - Shopping is so important in the culture that they have a national shopping day.

 - A large percentage of the population speaks English